-The Brady Plan, however, is quite limited as a solution for the debt crisis.
+The Brady Plan, however, is limited as a solution for the debt crisis.
 To understand why, it is necessary to distinguish clearly the two basic strategies towards the debt crisis that today dominate the debate on the subject.
-The idea of debt reduction, that was taken as a threat to the banks two years ago, today is widely accepted.
+The idea of debt reduction, that was taken as a threat to the banks a few years ago, today is widely accepted.
 Securitization is the basic strategy to achieve this result.
-The problem is how and at what pace to proceed the reduction of the debt.
-On one side we have the ones that favor a concerted and global reduction of the debt based an the creation of an International Debt Facility that will administer the whole process on a case-by-case method.
-On the other side we have the major American and English banks, and more recently the U.S. government, that now favor "voluntary", market controlled, debt reduction.
-Let's call the first, the concerted approach and the second, the 'voluntary" or more precisely "free rider" approach to debt reduction.
+The problem is how much this reduction should be.
+On one side we have the ones that favour a concerted and global reduction of the debt based on the creation of an International Debt Facility that will manage the whole process on a case-by-case method.
+On the other side we have the Brady Plan, today firmly supported by the major creditor countries, favoring "voluntary", market controlled, debt reduction 14.
+Let's call the first, the concerted approach and the second, the "voluntary" or more precisely "free rider" approach to debt reduction.